When water is chalky and murky, seems to have a thin film, and smells like chlorine, it is time to use a water softener.

 What We Liked:

-- The large tank comes with a unique neoprene jacket that protects against insulation and freezing in winter temperatures.
+- The large tank comes with a unique neoprene jacket that protects against the insulation and freezing in winter temperatures.

 - It boasts all kinds of digital features like a brining calculator and a reverse regeneration function for efficiency.